IBM/watsonx-prompt-lab/docs/lab-2/README.md

 Amal enters a coffee shop on a rainy day and orders her usual coffee.
 ```

 <details>
 <summary> Show example answer </summary>
 <img src="../images/lab2/2.3-summarize.png" alt="Answer" />
 </details>

-## 4. Summary points
+## 4. Summary Topics

-Prompt a model to create a list of topics from any of the following meeting transcripts.
+### Prompt a model to create a bulleted list of topics from any of the following meeting transcripts.

 ```
-00:00   [sam]   I wanted to share an update on project X today.
-00:15   [sam]   Project X will be completed at the end of the week.
+00:00 [joe] The goal today is to finalize the budget proposal.
+00:15 [sarah] I think we should allocate 30% to marketing.
-00:30   [erin]  That's great!
+00:30 [joe] That's a good starting point.
-00:35   [erin]  I heard from customer Y today, and they agreed to buy our product.
-00:45   [alex]  Customer Z said they will too.
-01:05   [sam]   Great news, all around.
+00:50 [dave] I agree, but we should also consider allocating 20% to research and development.
+01:15 [sarah] That's a good point.
+What about the remaining 50%?
+01:40 [dave] We could use it for operational costs.
+02:05 [joe] I think that's a solid plan.
+Are we all in agreement?
+02:30 [sarah] Yes, I am.
+02:50 [dave] Me too.
+03:15 [joe] Done!
 ```
 ```
-00:00   [ali]   The goal today is to agree on a design solution.
-00:12   [alex]  I think we should consider choice 1.
-00:25   [ali]   I agree
-00:40   [erin]  Choice 2 has the advantage that it will take less time.
-01:03   [alex]  Actually, that's a good point.
-01:30   [ali]   So, what should we do?
-01:55   [alex]  I'm good with choice 2.
-02:20   [erin]  Me too.
-02:45   [ali]   Done!
+00:00 [jess] Let's plan the company picnic!
+00:10 [ali] How about we have it at the beach?
+00:21 [sarah] Good idea.
+00:35 [ali] Can we have a BBQ and games too?
+00:50 [jess] Maybe we could also have a potluck?
+01:05 [sarah] That way everyone can bring something to share.
+01:20 [ali] We could also set up a few outdoor activities like volleyball and badminton.
+01:40 [jess] I like this plan.
+Let's make it happen!
 ```

+Here's an example:
 ```
-00:00   [alex]  Let's plan the team party!
-00:10   [ali]   How about we go out for lunch at the restaurant?
-00:21   [sam]   Good idea.
-00:47   [sam]   Can we go to a movie too?
-01:04   [alex]  Maybe golf?
-01:15   [sam]   We could give people an option to do one or the other.
-01:29   [alex]  I like this plan.
-Let's have a party!
+Transcript:
+00:00 [jane] What's the status on Project A?
+00:15 [bob] We're still waiting on the Johnson report for Project B.
+00:30 [jane] Can we get an update on the timeline for Project C?
+00:45 [bob] I'll send out an email with the latest information.
+01:02 [jane] Also, let's schedule a meeting with the marketing team to discuss the campaign for Project D.
+01:18 [bob] I'll set it up for next Thursday.
+01:35 [jane] Sounds good.
+Let's move forward with the plan.

+Summary:
+- Project A is waiting on Project B
+- Project C update will be emailed
+- Project D will be discussed next Thursday
 ```

 <details>